-Here’s a question that comes up every now and then: can you patent an app?
+Here’s a question that comes up now and then: can you patent an app?
 Most mobile application owners usually ask whether they should patent an app, but they never really stop and question if a mobile app can be patented in the first place.
-This is something that they should seriously consider before launching their application in the app store.
+However, this is something that they should seriously consider before launching their application in the app store.

 Decent software applications have usually been the products of long-term labor.
-Building one first demands app creators to come up with an app idea and the necessary debate around it before moving on to execution.
-Next, it requires identifying product-market fit to see if it actually solves a problem for which people are looking for a solution.
+Building an app requires creators to develop a mobile app idea and debate its merits before moving on to execution.
+Next, it requires identifying product-market fit to see if it solves a problem for which people are looking for a solution.
 And even when it has hit the market, it requires multiple iterations before anyone can be proud of the final product.
 Sometimes, that product happens to be something quite revolutionary.

-Understandably, software and application owners alike get antsy at the thought that someone might be able to copy all of the hard work they’ve put into their digital products.
-So, the idea of patenting an app is not crazy.
+Understandably, software and application owners get antsy at thinking that someone might be able to copy all the hard work they’ve put into their digital products.
+So, securing patent protection for an app is not crazy.

-In this post we will discuss questions like: Is it worth patenting an app?
+This post will discuss questions like: Is it worth patenting an app?
 Under what conditions and how much does it cost?
-Most importantly, we will discuss the question “can you patent an app?”
+Most importantly, we will discuss the question, can you patent an app?

 Let’s take a look.

 What Is a Patent?